 “It’s galley, head and V-berth,” Cap corrected.

-He pointed towards the shelves over the washer and dryer: three pine boards, six feet wide.
+He pointed towards three plank shelves above the washer and dryer, six inches deep by eight feet wide.

 “You must be joking!”
-He wasn’t, so I designated three areas and began sorting: boat-stuff on the shelves; cherished mementos packed for storage in the garage; and sell everything else.
-We paid six months up front on the smallest storage unit we could find, and I would take Tino's ashes and a few other special items back to Mom's in New Jersey.
-Talk about making difficult decisions, but there was no choice other than ruthlessness.
+He wasn’t, so I designated three areas and began sorting: boat-stuff on the shelves; cherished mementos destined for storage into the garage; and sell everything else.
+We paid six months up front on the smallest storage unit we could find, and I would take Tino's ashes and a few other special things back to Mom's in New Jersey.
+After divorces and frequent moves neither of us had much, and what remained was most dear; but there was no choice other than ruthlessness.

-Fine china and crystal were sold to Replacements, Ltd; hardbacks to used book stores; old vinyl to record shops.
-I sold winter coats, suits and designer handbags for a fraction of their worth.
-Cap was having his own difficult decisions.
+My Wedgewood and Waterford were sold to Replacements, Ltd; hardbacks to used book stores; old vinyl to record shops.
+I sold winter coats, suits and designer handbags for a fraction of their cost.
+Cap had his own tough decisions over tools and gear.

 "Cowboy boots on a boat?"

 "A work pair and one other, but I can't decide which."
-He must have owned ten mostly exotic pairs, including python, ostrich, white snake, rattlesnake, alligator; all broken in.
-Despite my teasing I could understand his dilemma, for I was having the same trouble with my heels.
+He owned around ten mostly exotic pairs, including python, ostrich, white snake, rattlesnake, alligator; all broken in.
+Despite my teasing I could understand his angst, for I was having the same dilemma with my high heels.

 I didn’t care how boat interiors were supposed to look.
 King Tut was the first home I owned and I wanted it to be homey.
-Items on the pine shelves included an espresso machine, decorative tins, a favorite watercolor, thick Fieldcrest towels.
-To keep up appearances: makeup, electric curlers, dry-clean only clothes.
+Items on the pine shelves included an espresso machine, decorative tins, a watercolor of Anasazi cliff dwellings, thick Fieldcrest towels.
+To keep up appearances: makeup, electric curlers and dry-clean only evening wear.

 Most everything else, including stereos, TV's, VCR's, paintings, figurines, quilts, tools, Regulator clocks, were to be sold through the gavel.
 It was strangely exhilarating to shed material possessions.
 Something Zen about it; definitely freeing.